OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Calendar.md

 ### Calendar list

-The button "Settings" opens the calendar list, which allows you to (de)activate each single calendar and decide which calendar should be presented in what color.
+The button "Settings" (small button with the gear icon) opens the calendar list, which allows you to (de)activate each single calendar and decide which calendar should be presented in what color.

 ![Calendar settings](assets/calendar.gif){ class="shadow lightbox" }